Restaurant Sound Systems: Guide in Choosing the Best Speakers

 3. Sonance

 Sonance provides professional purpose-built restaurant sound systems for all types of spaces, even outdoors.
 Apart from the high-end sound and construction, their speakers are designed for integration in walls or ceilings, coming with a paintable, low-profile grille.
 They are great for restaurants that do not wish to compromise on aesthetics.
+Sonance speakers are among the most expensive versions we’ve outlined.
+Prices start at about $500 and go up from there.
+Some connect wirelessly via Bluetooth, but others are made to be hardwired and placed in the ceiling or the walls.

-Factors To Consider When Choosing a Restaurant Stereo System
+Factors to Consider When Choosing a Restaurant Stereo System

 While the above sound system for restaurant options are excellent in their own right, the brand and type of speakers you go with ultimately depends on the space you have.